 This novel weaves through 4 generations as it spins the tale of an interesting mix of characters and their lives in the Appalachian Mountains.
 Many reviews remarked at the slow start of Green’s novel Bloodroot and then rave about how it slowly draws you in and ends up being one of those books you just can’t let go.

-The big surprise in putting together this list was the discovery that Audible has a huge library that included every one of these books.
+The big surprise in putting together this list of books about National Parks was the discovery that Audible has a huge library that included every one of these books.

 Do you love listening to books when exercising, riding in the car, working in the yard, and so many other places?
 Amazon’s Audible program seems like a really great deal that you can learn more about on their audible membership page.